 This New American, Manhattan-based restaurant prides itself on its innovative French flavors and techniques striving for culinary excellence.
 It is owned by the impressively accredited Thomas Keller, with Corey Chow as its chef de cuisine, ensuring the highest standards that are expected to accompany the Keller name.
 Awarded three Michelin stars in 2006, it has held on to its “worth a special journey” status since then.
 Starting at $325, you can relish the nine-course chef’s taster menu, or head into the Salon for a sample without a reservation.
 Their specialty of Hawaiian heart of peach palm bavarois, herb-roasted Scottish langoustine and banana gelato with dulce de leche is just the beginning of Per Se’s taste sensation.

-Masa is a Sushi Japanese restaurant and first gained three Michelin stars in 2009.
+Next up on our list of three-Michelin-star restaurants in the USA is Masa, a Sushi Japanese eatery that gained the coveted accolade in 2009.
 Dinner for one costs nearly $600, unsurprisingly earning it the title of the most expensive restaurant in the US from 2005 to 2009, according to Forbes.
 Chef Masa Takayama concocts sushi of the highest standard; dishes that leave you dumbfounded by their subtlety, bringing the palate to life through their intricate flavors.
 The specialty is Toro tartare with caviar, striped Jack nigiri and Yuzu sorbet, giving just a small sense of the sensation symphony this establishment seeks to provide.

 Overlooking Madison Square Park, this fine dining gem boasts the accolade of being named top of the list of The World’s 50 Best Restaurants in 2017.
 The owner and head chef Daniel Humm, along with chef de cuisine Brian Lockwood, draws on culinary agricultural traditions of New York to fashion their modern inventions that nod respectfully to the legacy from which they came.
 Gaining three Michelin stars for the second time in 2018, Eleven Madison Park’s lunch and dining taster menus cost $315.
 But that would be if you did not look at the wine list, another part of the establishment that is glittering with accolades.